exasim-project/NeoFOAM/doc/contributing.rst

     firefox build/docs/sphinx/index.html

-Alternatively, the documentation can be built by just adding the `-DNEOFOAM_BUILD_DOC=ON` to the configutation step of the build process and then building the documentation using the `sphinx` target.
+Alternatively, the documentation can be built by just adding the `-DNEOFOAM_BUILD_DOC=ON` to the configuration step of the build process and then building the documentation using the `sphinx` target.